-The TOKA 3 has a localization encoder which geolocates the position of the robot on the asset being inspected.
+The TOKA 3 has a localization encoder that geolocates the position of the robot on the asset being inspected.
 RUG makes it easy to identify areas where the mechanical integrity of the asset requires immediate maintenance to remediate the problem.
 What's more, future inspections can be performed with confidence that the reference points will be maintained by plant elevations.

 Turning Data Into Insight

 Gecko Robotics' software platform uses robots as tools to capture data that enables top-notch reliability planning by providing interactive views through a digital portal.
 This Louisiana client was able to access and manipulate data views in 2D and 3D perspectives, online, on any device.
-Grids are intuitively color-coded to enable them to easily recognize relative thin areas in the assets wall thickness.
+Grids are intuitively color-coded to enable them to easily recognize relative thin areas in the asset's wall thickness.

 As always, Gecko delivered a summarized inspection report, post-inspection.
 What was interesting about this inspection was the positive report about the state of the piping assets.
-The client saw that immediate remediation measure were not necessary for the customer.
+The client saw that immediate remediation measures were not necessary for the customer.